dkelosky/js-osFtp/README.md

 ### Limitations
 * Only basic error checking is performed.
 Verify your first FTP for a newly defined site.
-* Permissions cannot be altered (e.g. no accommodations for chmod).
 * Retrieval from a remote site is not yet implemented.
 * FTP to a remote Windows machine is not supported
 * FTP from Linux is not supported